-A subj Legal Standard ect may be detained for officer safety when: You can articulate facts and circumstances that would lead a reasonable officer to believe the subject is a potential danger ; You use the minimal amount of force necessary to detain the subject; and, Once a patdown is conducted and no weapons are discovered, the subject should be released or the encounter converted to a consensual one, unless the subject poses another risk, such as wanting to physically attack the officers.
+Legal Standar A subject may be detained for officer safet You can articulate facts and cine lead a reasonable officer to be potential danger; You use the minimal amount of the subject; and, force necessary to detain Once a patdown is conducted discovered, the subject should be a converted to a consensual one, another risk, such as wanting officers. released or the encounter unless the subject poses

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Arizona, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.